 Woodbine, MD 21797

-A three day survey of the Gunpowder River is conducted during the fall annually.
-The 2017 Gunpowder tailwater survey yielded a standing crop ranging from 123 pounds per acre in the catch and release section above Falls Road to 28 pounds per acre in the two trout per day section downstream of Blue Mount Road indicating a robust trout population.
+A three-day survey of the Gunpowder River is conducted annually during the fall.
+The 2019 Gunpowder survey yielded a standing crop ranging from 157 kilograms per hectare in the catch and release section above Falls Road to 32 kilograms per hectare in the two trout per day section downstream of Blue Mount Road.
+These values indicate a very robust trout population in the Gunpowder tailwater.